Cancel anytime

 Total Addressable Market (TAM)

-The total addressable market for Corning's products spans across multiple industries and is estimated to be in the hundreds of billions of dollars.
-Corning is positioned to capture a significant portion of this TAM due to its market leadership in key segments.
+The combined TAM for Corning's segments is estimated to be hundreds of billions of dollars, factoring in the growth of the telecommunications, electronics, automotive, and healthcare sectors.
+Corning is positioned to capture a significant share of this TAM.

 Upturn SWOT Analysis